Preventing “The Tyranny of the Majority”

 The latest attack comes via new lawsuits filed in federal courts in four states (Massachusetts, California, South Carolina and Texas).
 “Under the winner-take-all system, U.S. citizens have been denied their constitutional right to an equal vote in presidential elections,” said David Boies, an attorney who represented former Vice President Al Gore in the 2000 election

-I doubt Mr. Boies and his fellow attorneys are really ignorant of why we have an Electoral College.
-But it’s important that the rest of us know.
+I doubt Mr. Boies and his fellow attorneys are ignorant of why we have an Electoral College.
+But the rest of us need to understand what is at stake.

 “The Electoral College is a very carefully considered structure the Framers of the Constitution set up to balance the competing interests of large and small states,” writes Hans von Spakovsky, a former member of the Federal Election Commission.
 “It prevents candidates from winning an election by focusing only on high-population urban centers (the big cities), ignoring smaller states and the more rural areas of the country — the places that progressives and media elites consider flyover country.”